FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Experiments

-Lastly, to evaluate the effectiveness of our Factorized Features, we trained a model named HAT-F-Concat, which does not apply the formulation in \cref{eqn:factorized-features-multiplication}.
+{\bf The Importance of Factorized Features Reconstruction.} Lastly, to evaluate the effectiveness of our Factorized Features, we trained a model named \textbf{HAT-F-Concat}, which does not apply the formulation in \cref{eqn:factorized-features-multiplication}.
 Instead, it concatenates the basis and coefficient directly and decodes the resulting features to produce the output.
-Although this approach results in reduced performance, which indicates the representation does act as an imperative role in modeling image information, the Basis Swin Transformer with Sawtooth downsampling still contributes to improved reconstruction, even without Factorized-Fields decoding, highlighting its effectiveness.
+Although this approach results in reduced performance, the Basis Swin Transformer with Sawtooth downsampling still contributes to improved reconstruction, even without Factorized Features Reconstruction, highlighting its effectiveness.

-{\bf Visual Comparison.} We provide the visual comparison in \cref{fig:exp_SR}.
+\textbf{Visual Comparison.} We provide the visual comparison in \cref{fig:exp_SR}.
 The images are randomly sampled from the DIV2K dataset.
 Our method faithfully reconstructs the image details, whereas the other approaches suffer from over-smoothing or hallucinating details absent in the ground truth.

-{\bf Multi-frame SR.} Due to space limitations, we provide additional comparisons on multi-frame SR in the supplementary materials.